-There are so many factors at play when opening and running a new restaurant business.
-You have to think about your venue, maintenance staff, floor and kitchen staff, ingredients and supplies, and the list goes on.
+There are many factors at play when opening and running a new restaurant business.
+You have to think about your venue, maintenance staff, floor and kitchen staff, ingredients and supplies, food costing, and more.

 Balancing your budget in the restaurant business will be key to your success.
 Here are some factors to consider to help improve your restaurant’s budget.

 This can be a tricky balancing act.
 You want to have enough staff both in the dining room and the kitchen to provide quick and pleasing customer service, but you also don’t want to over-staff and end up paying for more staff than you need during a quiet period.
 To mitigate this, it can be helpful to undertake a review period, where you compare your payroll spending versus revenue.
 If things are not aligned well, consider ways you could make better use of your staff.

 It is important to review business operations and cash flow on a daily or at least semi-weekly basis in order to catch any issues that may be easily fixed.
 For example, if a certain special seasonal menu item is not performing well, you can emphasize this to your waitstaff to take care in explaining the specials so that you don’t end up wasting ingredients.
 Documenting these daily business reviews in a clear and systematic way will also help you build a strong history for your business records to give you a more accurate view review at year-end.